ufs-community/uwtools/docs/sections/user_guide/yaml/components/mpas_init.rst

 run_dir:
 ^^^^^^^^

-The path to the directory where ``mpas_init`` will find its namelist, streams file, and necessary data files and write its outputs.
+The path to the run directory.

 streams:
 ^^^^^^^^